phuonghuynh/node-dependency-injection/README.md

 - Added `container.bootstrap()` to allow eager load all beans
 - Added `container.registerSyntheticAndSet(id, instance)` to do "remove-then-set" synthetic-instance
 - Added `container.waitAndGet(id, opts)` to do "wait-for-async-bean" be ready
+- Added `container.getOrDefault(id, defaults)` to do return default-value if no bean existing instead of throw error